 Private healthcare in Fiji

-There are very few private facilities in Fiji, most of which are situated in Suva or Nadi.
+There are few private facilities in Fiji, most of which are situated in Suva or Nadi.
 These hospitals generally have 24-hour medical centres with general practitioners, specialist practitioners and fairly comfortable in-patient accommodation.
 However, they do not have the full range of diagnostic equipment or specialists typical of developed countries, so expats should have health insurance arrangements in place to allow medical evacuation to Australia or New Zealand.

 Pharmacies in Fiji

 Pharmaceutical and chemist supplies are generally adequate, but lack the choice available in Australia and New Zealand.
 Those planning on travelling to Fiji should therefore ensure they have a good supply of necessary medication with them at all times.
-If bringing prescription medication into the country, be sure to also carry a doctor's letter or prescription from home.
+If bringing prescription medication into the country, expats should be sure to also carry a doctor's letter or prescription from home.

 Health hazards in Fiji